emaphp/eMacros/README.md

 <br/>

-The *DefaultEnvironment* class defines a default environment where applications can run.
+The *DefaultEnvironment* class defines a default execution environment where applications can run.
 An environment defines the list of symbols and operations that the program will be able to interpret.
 This ranges from simple operations such as arithmetic (+, -, \*, /) to more complex ones (if, or, @name, Array::reverse).
 Symbols and operations are added to an environment by *importing packages*.
 Current implementation of the *DefaultEnvironment* class looks like the following:

 ```php
 namespace eMacros\Environment;